Itish2003/Cortex_Mentor/docs/architecture.md

 ### Flow Description:

 1.  **Final Insight**: The `Synthesis Pipeline` completes its work, producing a final, human-readable insight as a string of text.
 2.  **Audio Generation**: This text is passed to the `AudioDeliveryProcessor`.
-This processor makes an API call to the **Google Gemini TTS service** to convert the text into high-quality audio data.
+This processor makes an API call to the **Google Gemini TTS service** to convert the text into high-quality MP3 audio data.
-3.  **Return Audio**: The Gemini TTS service returns the generated audio.
+3.  **Payload Construction**: The processor constructs a structured JSON object containing both the original **text insight** and the **Base64-encoded audio**.
-4.  **Publish to Redis**: The `AudioDeliveryProcessor` takes the audio data and publishes it as a message to a specific Redis Pub/Sub channel, named `insights_channel`.
-This action is fire-and-forget; the worker's job is done.
+4.  **Publish to Redis**: The `AudioDeliveryProcessor` publishes this JSON payload to the `insights_channel` Redis Pub/Sub channel.
-5.  **Receive Message**: The main FastAPI web server process has a long-running task (a `WebSocketManager`) that is subscribed to the `insights_channel`.
-It immediately receives the audio data message.
+5.  **Receive Message**: The FastAPI `WebSocketManager` receives the message.
-6.  **Broadcast to Clients**: The `WebSocketManager` iterates through all active WebSocket connections it is managing and broadcasts the audio data to every connected client.
+6.  **Broadcast to Clients**: The manager broadcasts the JSON payload to all connected clients.
-7.  **Stream to UI**: The client-side UI (e.g., a VS Code extension) receives the binary audio data through its WebSocket connection.
+7.  **Render in UI**: The VS Code extension's **Chat View** parses the JSON.
+It displays the text in a chat bubble and creates an HTML5 audio player for the MP3 data.
-8.  **Playback**: The UI uses a local audio player to play the audio stream, delivering the Cortex Mentor's insight to the user in real-time.
+8.  **Playback & Persistence**: The UI plays the audio (auto-play) and persists the message in the chat history, allowing the user to read and replay the insight later.